defenseunicorns/pepr/adr/0010-automated-releases.md

 ## Context

 Currently, releasing Pepr is a manual process.
-This is not ideal because anything done "by hand" :
+This is not ideal because anything done "by hand":

 - is subject to the inattentive, accidental nature of humans (everybody has "bad" days),
 - requires a _trusted_ human to give effort (if outputs are to be trusted) which is sometimes difficult to arrange in an OSS ecosystem,